minecraftforum/rules-archive/rules/show_your_creation/rules.markdown

 * __Creation Selling__

     Selling your creations and/or services for money or trading for other services is allowed, however we provide no assurances or protections for customer and seller.
 If you purchase a service it is your responsibility to ensure the service is delivered, not ours.
 Any complaints about sellers or buyers will be ignored.

+    You may not have payment options that require promotion of personal pages (eg: subscribe to my Youtube channel, follow me on Twitter/Stream).